ricouly21/django_oauth2client_demo/README.md

 # Django OAuth2 Client Demo

-This is a simple application with basic integration to a backend API that uses OAuth2 for authentication and permission to data.
+This is a simple application with basic integration to a backend API that uses OAuth2.0 to provide permission on its resource data.

 Please see the backend counterpart, first. (https://github.com/ricouly21/django_oauth2_demo)